 Let’s give it to you straight: your income is non-preferred.
 The specialist underwriters you need are likely to operate out of head office, not on the High Street.

 You’re a doctor.
 You know how it works.
 If you broke your ankle playing hockey, you wouldn’t go to your GP to get it fixed.
-You’d go straight to the fracture clinic and get a specialist to sort it for you.
-It’s the same with mortgages.
-You have a specialised income model, work indifferent hours.
+You’d go straight to the fracture clinic and have a specialist sort it for you.
+It’s the same principle with mortgages.
+Locum doctors have specialised income models, work indifferent hours and rarely the same week twice in succession.

 So, despite the volume of hours you work and the money you earn, status alone might not be enough.
 Your income structure doesn’t fit into the standard High Street lending model.
-Go there and you’re unlikely to get the loan to buy the home that your income and hard work deserves.
+In branch, you’re unlikely to get the loan to buy the home that your income and hard work deserves.
+A broker who specialises in variable self-employed income is your best bet, always.

 Author: John Yerou